Malyn

-The people who lived in the town did give them double the bounty money, and a cake, and a firm handshake from the mayor.
-Tyla looked a little uncomfortable with the attention, and if Finch had been there he probably would have just about had a panic attack from the loud, enthusiastic crowd that had gathered to celebrate their triumph, but Malyn thought it was nice.
-Most of the time, there was no one waiting to thank them for risking their lives.
-Malyn didn’t do it for the glory and babes, so that was fine, but it was still good to be appreciated from time to time.
+The people in town did give them double the bounty money, and a cake, and a firm handshake from the mayor.
+Tyla looked a little uncomfortable with the attention—he kept angling slightly behind Malyn, like he was hoping the crowd wouldn't notice him—and if Finch had been there, he probably would have lost his entire mind.
+Malyn thought it was nice, though.
+Most of the time there was nobody waiting to thank them for risking their lives.
+He didn't do this for the glory and babes—which was lucky, because the babes situation had not really panned out—but it was still good to be appreciated every once in a while.

 “How’s your arm?”
 Tyla asked, his voice even softer than usual.